labset/platform/README.md

-## typescript-monorepo
+## labset-platform

-Monorepo template for TypeScript projects
+Monorepo of labset platform, built with TypeScript

 ### environment